apache/fineract/docs/RAILWAY-NOTIFICATIONS.md

 1. Create a Slack app and webhook in your workspace
 2. Add the webhook URL as a GitHub repository secret: `SLACK_WEBHOOK_URL`
 3. Uncomment the Slack notification step in the workflow file

+### MS Teams Integration

+To enable MS Teams notifications:

+1. Create a Teams webhook connector:
+   - Open the Teams channel where you want to receive notifications
+   - Click the "..." menu > Connectors
+   - Select "Incoming Webhook" > Configure
+   - Provide a name and optional image for the webhook
+   - Copy the generated webhook URL

+2. Add the webhook URL as a GitHub repository secret: `MS_TEAMS_WEBHOOK_URL`
+3. Uncomment the MS Teams notification step in the workflow file

 ### Email Notifications